 At the moment, my main research project is on the basing relation, which is crucial to many exercises of rational agency.
 The basing relation obtains between an action or a state and reason for which it is done.
 I’m currently pursuing three lines of inquiry related to the basing relation.
 First, how unified are different exercises of rational agency, such as believing on the basis of a reason and acting on the basis of a reason?
-Second, are there distinctive norms that govern how an agent’s attitudes are based on one another?
-If so, how do they interact with other rational norms?
-Third, what progress can we make in thinking about logic’s normativity (for instance in the context of logical pluralism) by foregrounding basing?
+Second, how can we solve the problem of deviant causal chains, which is an issue for the causal account of basing that I favor?
+Third, how can lessons from the basing literature help us give an account of good reasoning?

-I’m also working on some miscellaneous papers on, among other things: neopragmatism about logic; the singular “they”; metaepistemic negotiation; and the possibility of basic action.
+I’m also working on some miscellaneous papers on, among other things: neopragmatism about logic; the singular “they”; metaepistemic negotiation; the possibility of basic action; and graduate pedagogy.

 Publications